+Note that, in order to save space in the paper, we never checked whether the buffer reads we performed in both \IdrisFunction{writeToFile} and \IdrisFunction{readFromFile} were within bounds.
+A released version of the library would naturally need to include such checks.

-Now that we have pointers and can save the tree they are standing for, we are only missing the ability to look at the content they are pointing to.
+Now that we have pointers, and use files to read and write the trees they are standing for, we are only missing the ability to look at the content they are pointing to.
 But first we need to introduce some basic tools to be able to talk precisely about this stored content.